The pair of properties on The Plain shown in the photograph above were also known as Porch House and were at one time a single residential building.

 The Knights – the Lot must have been split as the 1885 rate book shows different owners for each of the two properties.
 Henry Knight became the owner of 11 The Plain and his family continued living there for over 90 years.
 Click here to read more about the Knights

 The Kings – the 1887 rate book shows that 10 The Plain was owned by James King and later books up to 1910 show it was owned by Miss Agnes Minnie King.
-Agnes was born in Olveston about 1873.
+Agnes was baptised in Olveston on 28th August 1864.
 She was the daughter of James and Eliza King who were farming at The Lodge, Rockhampton in the 1891 census.
 Agnes is living with them at the time although she was already owner of the house at 10 The Plain.
-Agnes married George Alexander Gifford in June quarter 1897.
+Agnes married George Alexander Gifford at Charfield on 3rd May 1897.
 In the 1901 census George and Agnes were living at Trimmel Farm, Colerne with their three children and Agnes’s widowed mother, Eliza.
 The 1910 rate book shows that Agnes still owned 10 The Plain.
+She died in Chippenham on 6th February 1932.

 The Gayners – the 1926 rate book shows that 10 The Plain had been acquired by Lucy Gayner.
 Click here to read about the Gayners